radheshyamrathore/report_management_app/README.md

-#Market Research Report
+# MarketReportApp

-This application is a lightweight internal tool built with Ruby on Rails 8.0.2 for managing market research reports within an organization.
+MarketReportApp is an internal system built using Ruby on Rails 5.2.8 to manage market research reports within an organization.
 It features a user authentication system using Devise, supporting both admin and regular users.
 Admin users have access to all reports, while regular users can only manage their own.
 Each report includes attributes such as title, rich-text description (via TinyMCE), category, status (draft, published, or archived), and a publication date.
 Users can also upload a logo for each report using ActiveStorage.
 The app includes filtering and pagination functionality, allowing reports to be filtered by category and status, with paginated results handled through Kaminari.
 When a report is marked as "published," a background job is triggered via Sidekiq to log the publication details to a file or Rails logger.
 The frontend is styled using Bootstrap 5, with jQuery enhancements like a character counter for the description field.

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-# MarketReportApp

-MarketReportApp is an internal system built using Ruby on Rails 5.2.8 to manage market research reports.
-It helps users securely create, manage, and publish research reports with rich descriptions, category-based filters, and publishing logs.
-The app supports admin and regular users, background jobs, file uploads, and a responsive frontend.

 ## Features

 - **User Authentication:** Secure login using Devise for admin and regular users.
 - **Report Management:** Create, view, edit, and delete reports with title, description, category, status, and logo upload.
 - **Role-Based Access:** Regular users manage their own reports; admins manage all reports.
-- **File Upload:** Upload logos with ActiveStorage or CarrierWave.
+- **File Upload:** Upload logos with ActiveStorage.
-- **Filtering & Pagination:** Filter reports by category/status and paginate using Kaminari or will_paginate.
+- **Filtering & Pagination:** Filter reports by category/status and paginate using Kaminari.
 - **Rich Text Editing:** Use TinyMCE for HTML-enabled descriptions.
 - **Background Jobs:** Sidekiq logs published reports in background.
 - **AJAX Enhancements:** Character counter and optional AJAX form submission with jQuery.